 We provide safe storage for your bicycles.
 You can hire bycicles next to the train station Tarka Trail Cycle Hire (seasonal opening times) and other places along the Tarka Cycle Trail.

-House Rules
+House Rules (Summary)

 • We do not allow pets.